nicholasgcoles/investec-money-mover/README.md

 1. Make sure that you have programmable banking access enabled with Investec.
    1. Go to the following [link](https://login.secure.investec.com/wpaas/io-wpaas/programmable-banking/oauth-connected-apps) and add an Oauth app.
    2. This will give you your Client ID, Secret & API Key.
-2. Get your desired Transactional Account ID & Savings Account ID
+2. Get your desired Transactional Account number & Savings Account number

 # Deploy
-To get this running on a serverless function at an 30 minute interval, simply click the button below.
+To get this running on a serverless function at an hourly interval, simply click the button below.
 (You will need to have a GitHub account & Netlify account).
 The half-hourly process for a full month should still be well within Netlify's free tier.